andreeaboanca/andreeaboanca/README.md

 - 👋 Hi, I’m @andreeaboanca
 - 👀 I’m interested in manual and automation testing
-- 🌱 I’m currently learning manual and automation testing at Software Development Academy
+- 🌱 I’m currently Technical Support Engineer
-- 💞️ I’m looking to collaborate with the IT department
 - 📫 You can reach me at my e-mail adress andreearalucaboanca@gmail.com

 - I spend most of my time reading autobiographies and psychology, which makes me a good listener as well as a good leader.
 I consider that my greatest assets are empathy, attention to detail, perseverance, and creativity.